silastittes/housekeeping/README.md

 # housekeeping
-various bioinformatics scripts for converting file types and other mundane tasks to complete in the terminal
+various bioinformatics scripts for converting file types and other mundane tasks to run in the terminal

 SCRIPTS AND THEIR USAGE
 ---